fredriko/nlp-data-readiness/docs/questions-for-guidance.md

   - the omission of information, e.g., erroneously broken up words;
   - the introduction of superfluous information, e.g., insertion of page headers as part of the text;
   - character encoding issues;
-  - the dispersion of information from tables into running text, or;
+  - the dispersion of information from tables into running text;
-  - the mix up of the order of paragraphs or columns.
+  - the mix up of the order of paragraphs or columns, or;
+  - a number of additional challenges, as described in [What's so hard about PDF text extraction?](https://filingdb.com/b/pdf-text-extraction)
 * **Logical structure**.
 If possible, make sure the logical structure of a document is made accessible upon retrieval.
 That is, ensure that relevant parts of a document are possible to refer to by their function, enabling document segmentation queries such as: